zachselin/TrafficSim_TeamDangerous/README.md

 # TrafficSim_TeamDangerous
 Repo for UWB Computer Simulations course.
 Traffic simulation system.

 As of now, the system is mostly a structural model of the freeway system.
-Tracking of cars behind, ahead, and behind and ahead from upper and lower lanes still needs to be implemented.

-run with `python3 Main.py` or through Canopy.
+Run with `python3 Main.py` or through Canopy.
 As of now there are mainly 4 variables to manipulate at the beginning of the file, but this is still evolving heavily.

+Main.py relies on the implementation of Car in car.py.
+It also relies on the global variables/objects in shared.py.
+It is initiated by Main.py so that values are set at one time, and both car.py and Main.py utilize those globals, denoted with `g.<attribute>`.